Updated:

 Zinc Roof

-Zinc is another high-end metal roofing material that’s prized for its durability and minimal maintenance needs.
-Zinc roofs are known for their ability to self-heal scratches and for their longevity, often lasting as long as copper.
-The cost of a zinc roof is $18-$30 per square foot and it can become a significant investment.
+Zinc is another high-end metal roofing material that can become a significant investment with a cost of $18-$30 per square foot.
 Its durability and unique appearance develop over time, making it a worthwhile choice for those looking for a long-term roofing solution.

 Tin Roofing